rmorshea/artigraph/docs/common-operations.md

 ### Object-based Functions

-The object-based functions take objects which inherit from [GraphBase][artigraph.GraphBase] as arguments and either write them to the database or delete them from the database.
+The object-based functions take [GraphObject][artigraph.GraphObject]s as arguments and either write them to the database or delete them from the database.
 Usage tends to look like this:

 ```python
 import artigraph as ag